 First up, the Plunge Protection Team (PPT) definitely exists.
 It was established by Executive Order back in 1988 as part of the response to Black Monday which was one of the worst stock market crashes in history.

-They didn't call it the PPT though.
+They didn't call it the Plunge Protection Team though.
 Instead, we got this dreary name 👇

 There is hereby established a Working Group on Financial Markets (Working Group).
 The Working Group shall be composed of:

 (1) the Secretary of the Treasury, or his designee;

 (2) the Chairman of the Board of Governors of the Federal Reserve System, or his designee;

 (3) the Chairman of the Securities and Exchange Commission, or his designee; and

 (4) the Chairman of the Commodity Futures Trading Commission, or her designee.